uber/uber-poet/README.md

 * Add more project config support:
   * Add swift project manager project descripition support to remove buck dependency.
   * Test / add bazel support to see if there is any difference between buck or bazel
-  * (relatively a more work) add direct xcode project & workspace direction
+  * (relatively more work) add direct xcode project & workspace direction